chlorin3/relations/README.md

 # relations
-Uni project - people and their friends - I/O operations
+Uni project - people and their friends - I/O operations, Files and Streams

 For each person list all their friends. <br>
 Input file structure: <br>